-When GHF budget underspend became available in early 2025 due to personnel changes, we wanted to reallocate resources to go back to the homes that had been surveyed and understand what they had done with their home energy assessments.
+When GHF budget underspend became available in early 2025 due to personnel changes, we reallocated resources to go back to the homes that had been surveyed and understand what they had done with their home energy assessments.
 These conversations help us to better understand the barriers to making our homes more sustainable whilst also presenting an opportunity to offer further support to people who have the information about their homes performance but may have stalled in taking the next steps.

-To this end, Caroline Wajsblum, picked up an extra 17.5 hrs/week of work to focus on Retrofit Support.
+To this end, Caroline Wajsblum, was allocated an extra 17.5 hrs/week of work funded by the Lottery to focus on Retrofit Support.
 This strand has grown significantly over the past six months, developing from early test visits and data consolidation to a full schedule of home support visits and community engagement strategy.